Bastian1110/BeatDancer-PAS/BeatDancer-WebPage/README.md

 # BeatDancer React WebPage
+This is the clone of the origina repostory, if you want to see the original one [Click Here](https://github.com/Bastian1110/BeatDancer-React)
 Hello there!
-This is a copy of the original repository, If you wan to see the original one [Click Here](https://github.com/Bastian1110/BeatDancer-React)
 This is are the script for the Beat Dancer web page, with si Sign Up and Log In buttons.